yamt/lad2024/README.md

 | `Z` + `RIGHT`              | Move to the next stage (hold to move faster)
 | `Z` + `LEFT`               | Move to the previous stage (hold to move faster)

-You can use the mouse for some of operations.
+You can use the mouse (or maybe screen tap on phone-like devices) for some of operations.

 | Left click / tap on                  | Operation
 | ------------------------------------ | -----------------------------
-| an empty location                    | Move the location if possible
+| an empty location                    | Move to the location if possible
 | the current player                   | Switch to the next player
 | an object next to you                | Push it
 | the other player (not next to you)   | Switch to the player